-all of which operate large-scale facilities and serve end-use sectors such as steel, construction, environmental services, paper & pulp, chemical, agriculture, and water treatment.
+all of which serve end-use sectors such as construction, agriculture, environmental treatment, steel manufacturing, chemical processing, mining, water treatment.

 Establishing and operating a calcium oxide production plant involves various cost components, including: